Roland Robinson (poet): Life and career

-Robinson was born in Balbriggan, Co, Dublin, Ireland in 1912.
-At the age of 9, in 1921 he was brought to Australia.
+Robinson was born in Balbriggan, County Dublin, Ireland in 1912.
+At the age of 9, in 1922 he was brought to Australia.
 After only a brief education he worked in various jobs, mainly in the bush as a roustabout, boundary-rider, railway fettler, fencer, dam-builder, gardener and as a lifelong love - a ballet dancer.

 Robinson's first published poetry appeared in Beyond the Grass-Tree Spears published in 1944.
 He served in the Australian Army.
 His love of the Australian landscape and everyday scenes were inspiration for his poetry.
 He was one of the most dedicated poets to the Jindyworobak Movement.

 As well as a writer and poet, Robinson was dance critic for The Sydney Morning Herald in the 1950s and 1960s.
 In the 1940s he took classes with Helene Kirsova and appeared in a number of productions by the Kirsova Ballet.

 Robinson was a distinguished poet and writer who spent his later years in Lake Macquarie.
 After his death in 1992, Lake Macquarie City Council established The Roland Robinson Literary Award, an annual award to honour Robinson's contribution to literature and culture, and to foster creative literary talent in the city.

 In 1997, Lake Macquarie City Council named the new library at Belmont in his honour.

 Robinson worked very closely with Aboriginal people from all over Australia writing down their myths.
 Perhaps his most important work was conducted with various Aboriginal people from the New South Wales.
 In particular his collaboration with Percy Mumbulla of the Yuin people.